Success Stories:

 Functional Challenges: Eli entered Jacob's Ladder with extreme levels of sensory over-processing and uncoordinated and involuntary movements.
 He had no language ability and could not stand or walk.

-Goal #1: Communicate needs, wants, and feelings appropriately
+Goal #1: Communicate needs, wants, and feelings appropriately.

-Goal #3: Self-regulates behaviors
+Goal #3: Self-regulate behaviors.

 "Communication has always been a goal and we’ve tried varied things and not all of them have worked.
 He is now more assertive and proactive and he has found his voice – there is a different quality about his desire and willingness to communicate.
 He has made a lot of gains physically too – a lot of progress using his walker; he literally got up from a seated position on the ground, went to his walker and turned around and was able to use it – and he learned all of that here.”